supa2/Automaton/Make-a-machine-tutorial.md

 ```
 ### Admiring the result ###

-Now all we need to do to admire our gloriously blinking led is to instanciate the class in an object.
-A fancy way of saying:
+Now all we need to do to admire our gloriously blinking led is to instanciate the class in an object which is just a fancy way of saying...

 ```c++
 Blink led;
 ```

-Initialize our object in the Arduino's setup() function:
+...initialize our object in the Arduino's setup() function...

 ```c++
 void setup() {